Historic Cape May County Court House

 3. Cornelius Jacobsen Mey - Director of New Netherland.

 Cornelius Jacobsen Mey left a larger legacy behind than most of the succeeding directors of the DWI, largely because of the name he made for himself because of his explorations, especially in the Delaware Bay area.
 Cape May [sounds like Mey] was named after him, as well as the city of Cape May, New Jersey and Cape May County, also in New Jersey.
 (Submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on September 1, 2017.
-This page originally submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 95 times since then and 27 times this year.
+It was originally submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 144 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
 7, 8. submitted on August 30, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.